 Example: 2d Nested Array

 Consider this simple example.
 The data stream contains two elements giving the number of rows and number of columns of an array of numbers.
-The contents of the array are stored after these two elements.
+The representation of the array is stored after these two elements.

 <xs:complexType name="array">